opentelekomcloud/terraform-provider-opentelekomcloud/docs/data-sources/nat_snat_rules_v2.md

 The following arguments are supported:

-* `region` - (Optional, String) Specifies the region where the SNAT rules are located.
-  If omitted, the provider-level region will be used.

 * `rule_id` - (Optional, String) Specifies the ID of the SNAT rule.

 * `gateway_id` - (Optional, String) Specifies the ID of the NAT gateway to which the SNAT rule belongs.